 A transparent approach was taken in order to come up with a product and deliverables that would be accepted by all the stakeholders.
-The VDTF, which includes representatives of all public transport operators as well as other interested parties, played a prominent role.
+The MDTF, which includes all public transport operators as well as other interested parties, played a prominent role.
 This approach ensures the successful participation of relevant stakeholders and their acceptance of the deliverables.

 Good communication and liaison are crucial when undertaking public transport-related projects, particularly in the OLS project.
 The historical evidence is that poor communication severely hampers the effective provision of services.
-It is therefore the service provider's intention to ensure that we create and facilitate public participation in the planning and execution of the surveys.
+It is therefore service provider's intention to ensure that we create and facilitate public participation in the planning and execution of the surveys.

-The VDTF should be the backbone of the consultation process.
+The MDTF should be the backbone of the consultation process.
 However, it is extremely important that separate sessions should be convened with representatives of the taxi industry in terms of the OLS.
 Such separate sessions play a crucial role in ensuring the acceptability of the OLS.
-As mentioned above, Chapter 6 contains detailed information about the consultation process followed.
+As already mentioned, Chapter 6 contains detail information with regard to the consultation process followed.

-The consultation process lastly included the Limpopo Province Operating Licence Board as well as the Registrar of Taxis.
-However, further liaison and consultation with the Limpopo Department of Transport was necessary to obtain or source information and to understand it and familiarise the study team with the relevant provincial legislation and transport-planning requirements.
+The consultation process lastly includes the Limpopo Province Operating Licence Board as well as the Registrar of Taxis.
+Further liaison and consultation with the Limpopo Department of Transport was, however, necessary to obtain or source information and to understand and acquaint the study team with the relevant provincial legislation and transport-planning requirements.

-Based on the "NLTTA: TPR 5: Operating Licensing Strategy, April 2001" the OLS for the VDM should contain the following topics:
+Based on the "NLTTA: TPR 5: Operating Licensing Strategy, April 2001" the OLS for the MDM should contain the following topics: